garrandall/popular-music-data/tracks/new-romance--it-s-a-mystery--spider.md

 Been so tired of one-night stands
 Now I'm ready for a new romance

-Ooh, it's a mystery, do you know
+Oh it's a mystery, do you know
 I can't figure it out
-Ooh, it's a mystery, do you know
+Oh it's a mystery, do you know
 What I'm talking about

 Do you love me?